12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </details>

-### Which feature of GitHub scan your repo and alerts you in case of detected vulnerabilities and automatically create a pull request to fix it ?
+### Which feature of GitHub scans your repo and alerts you in case of detected vulnerabilities and automatically creates a pull request to fix it ?

 <details><summary>show</summary>
 <p>